dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/2-actions/2-query/index.md

 ### `.entities(...)`

 Provides a list of entities to filter the returned items (via the internal [`entity`](../../../3-entities/1-usage/index.md#entity-attribute) attribute).
-Does also format them and type the response.
+Also formats them and types the response.

 ```ts
 // 👇 Typed as (Pokemon | Trainer)[]